ROCm/MITuna/README.md

 cd MITuna/tuna
 pylint -f parseable -d duplicate-code --max-args=8 --indent-string '  ' *.py
 ```
-## Coverage
+## Code Coverage

-To extract coverage percentage from the underlying code base prior to opening Pull Request:
+To extract coverage percentage from the underlying code base, do the following:

 ```
-cd MITunaX
-./tests/covscripts/coverage_script.sh
+//run the docker image and mount the MITuna repo folder to it from host docker run -it -v "/path/on/host:/path/on/container" Tuna

+//change directory to the mounted folder inside the docker containter cd ./path/on/container/MITuna

+//double check that the environment is sourced.
+If not sourced, please source the environment as specified in the installation step printenv | grep TUNA

+//run the code coverage scripts from MITuna root folder inside the docker container ./tests/covscripts/coverage_script.sh
 ```